 Using these factors and other data, you may estimate that (all other matters being equal) a cat could bear approximately twenty-five kittens during a one year period.
 However, all things are not necessarily equal when we are using theoretical mathematics.

 Based on this estimate, and the fact that a reasonable number of cats live to fifteen or older, a 12-year-old cat could have given birth to 300 kittens up to that point.
-Some sources make reference to a Texas cat named Dusty that produced 420 kittens, birthing her last litter in 1952.
+According to the Guinness World Records, a Texas cat named Dusty that produced 420 kittens, birthing her last litter in 1952.
 However, this is a very high number and most cats are inclined to bear smaller litters as they age, therefore that number could be reduced significantly.

 Given the information presented here, it is important to strongly consider spaying your female cats.
 No matter how good an aging cat's health may appear, continual birthing can sap her strength and leave her debilitated.
 The other consideration is the huge cat overpopulation problems.
 Shelters overflowing with kittens have no room for homeless older cats, who will likely be euthanized as a result.